Groundbreaking airlines that no longer fly

 Aloha Airlines, 1946-2008

 Aloha Airlines started as Trans-Pacific Airlines in 1946 and served air passengers for more than 60 years.
-It was founded by Chinese-American businessman Ruddy F. Tongg Sr who, after reportedly being refused boarding on a flight to the US mainland, wished to build a ‘people’s airline’ all Hawaiians were welcome to fly with.
-The first Hawaiian airline to become profitable, Aloha’s early island-hopping operations were enabled by surplus propeller planes from the Second World War.
+It was founded by Chinese-American businessman Ruddy F Tongg Sr who, after reportedly being refused boarding on a flight to the US mainland, wished to build a 'people’s airline' all Hawaiians were welcome to fly with.
+The first Hawaiian airline to become profitable, Aloha’s early island-hopping operations were enabled by surplus propeller planes from World War II.

 Aloha Airlines, 1946-2008

-In 1988 – one of the three years that saw unsuccessful attempts to merge Aloha with its main competitor, Hawaiian Airlines – a freak incident occurred during an Aloha flight from Hilo to Honolulu.
-The plane’s roof was partially ripped off at 24,000 feet, claiming the life of a flight attendant, though the pilots ultimately managed to safely land the aircraft.
-In the years that followed, Aloha felt the implications of 9/11 and later waged a price war against its new rival, go! airlines.
-But this was to no avail and Aloha Airlines filed for bankruptcy in March 2008.
+In 1988 – one of three years that saw unsuccessful attempts to merge Aloha with its main competitor, Hawaiian Airlines – a freak incident occurred during an Aloha flight from Hilo to Honolulu.
+The plane’s roof was partially ripped off at 24,000 feet (7,315m), claiming the life of a flight attendant, though the pilots ultimately managed to land the craft.
+In the years that followed, Aloha felt the implications of 9/11 and got caught in a price war, filing for bankruptcy in March 2008.

 Continental Airlines, 1934-2010